Dfellner92/100FEinterviewQuestions/HTML_CSS.md

 Accessability allows for companies to attract a bigger client base, and allow for easier access for people with disabilities.
 One way to do this is by applying an ```aria-label``` to tags, say a ```<button>``` that make it so an operating system can voice over the label and the tag.

+### CSS custom properties

+These are essentially CSS variables, the name of each is defined with a ```--``` before the name of the property.
+Typically, the variables are defined in a ```:root {}``` selector for global scope.
+If you were to use the same heading color for multiple tags, you could define ```--headingColor: green``` within the root selector, and then on each selector you want to apply green, you could have the declaration read ```color: var(--headingColor)```

+### CSS principles

+Block element modifiers are one way to organize CSS class names.
+The block is a general element that can stand on its own.
+The elements have no meaning on their own and are semantically tied to their blocks.
+Modifiers allow for small things to change within the element.
+Typically, the naming convention is: ```block__element--modifier```.
+Applying atomic design is another means of having a top-down method of CSS rendering.